jlaufenb/collar-viewer/README.md

 To launch the shiny app, install and load the `shiny` package and then run `shiny::runGitHub( "collar-viewer", "USFWS")`.

 ## Description
-A shiny app for visualizing and summarizing GPS collar data from lynx in Alaska.
+An R shiny app for visualizing and summarizing GPS collar data from lynx in Alaska.
 Currently, users upload a RData file that contains a dataframe named "dat".
 This dataframe at a minimum contains unprojected GPS fixes
 (lat/long), collarIDs and dates.
 These data are imported and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix